Look… weed should be legal to possess and use, we agree, but Tennessee is behind the curve on this issue.

 If you receive a marijuana citation or drug citation of any kind while on probation, your Probation Officer needs to be informed.

 More often than not, defense attorneys can talk your Probation Officer into working with you instead of against you.
-Sometimes they can be talked out of filing a violation of probation warrant altogether.
+Sometimes they can be talked out of filing a Violation of Probation warrant altogether.
 Other times they’ll wait to see what happens in court.

 Simple Possession/Exchange: Class E Felony In TN

-- If you have 2 prior citation convictions and the “current violation involves the Schedule I drug classified as heroin.”
+- If you have two prior citation convictions and the “current violation involves the Schedule I drug classified as heroin.”
 This applies to both simple possession and casual exchange.
 The charge will only increase if heroin is involved.

 Possession Citations & Collateral Consequences